Mercedes-Benz E-Class first drive

 Mercedes hasn’t meddled too much with the winning design formula, and the car retains its elegant, opulent stance.
 With its added length and thoughtful touches, the new E-Class looks even more refined and sophisticated.

-Step inside, and you’ll notice significant upgrades, most notably the MBUX super screen.
-Although it resembles the Hyperscreen seen on the EQE, the E-Class uses two separate displays beneath a single glass surface.
+Step inside, and you’ll notice significant upgrades, most notably the MBUX Superscreen.
+Although it resembles the Hyperscreen seen on the EQE, the key difference in the E-Class is the separate standing 12.3-inch digital instrument cluster.
 The centre console houses a 14.4-inch touchscreen, while the front passenger enjoys a dedicated 12.3-inch display.
-A separate 12.3-inch digital instrument cluster provides all relevant driving information.
 The steering wheel, with its three-spoke design and glossy black inserts, exudes understated elegance.

 The dashboard also adopts the seamless design language from the EQE, with air vents that run the entire width of the cabin.
 The car we tested featured black upholstery, with a Nappa leather-wrapped steering wheel for added luxury.
 Dual sunroofs, controlled from both front and rear seats, remain a highlight.
 While the rear windows come with electric sunblinds, the quarter-panel blinds are manual, requiring some awkward manoeuvring.
 This minor quirk aside, the cabin offers a perfect blend of luxury and advanced technology, creating a space that feels both indulgent and futuristic.